OchiabutoKelechi/Sales-Analysis/README.md

 3) While Coffee dominates, Tea and Bakery Products contribute significantly to sales.
 Focus on promoting these items through limited-time offers or seasonal pairings with coffee to grow their share of revenue.

-4) With Evening sales lagging behind Morning and Afternoon sales, offer Evening promotions or discount to draw in more customers during those hours.
+4) With Evening sales lagging behind Morning and Afternoon sales, offer Evening promotions or discounts to draw in more customers during those hours.

 5) Barista Espresso, Brewed Chai Tea, and Hot Chocolate are top-sellers.
 Ensure that these Product Types are always available.